Certificate in Alternative Farming

 Get started!

-This course develops a foundation for building a successful agricultural business; and educates you to think with a higher level of creativity and innovation when considering your options for a future in farming.
-It will provide you with a foundation knowledge in alternative farming methods, equipping you to meet changes in industry demands through innovative thinking.
+This course develops a foundation for building a successful agricultural business and promotes a higher level of creativity and innovation when considering your options for a future in farming.
+You will be taught to apply alternative farming methods, becoming better equipped to meet changes in industry demands through adaptive thinking.
 The core modules cover Soils, Water, Land Care, Financial Sustainability, Broad Management Strategies, Plant and Animal Enterprises).
 The elective modules incorporate a variety of subjects relevant to alternative farming which can be chosen according to where your specific interest lies.

 Modules